Sávio Andres

 Library created to facilitate access to the BrasilAPI API in the Java programming language

 I was planning to develop a new project and for that I needed an API that would return street information from the ZIP code.
-I then remembered a YouTube video by Filipe Deschamps that talked about a system that did exactly what I needed.
-When searching for this system, whose name is BrasilAPI, I came across the number of people who contribute to it.
-To improve it, I realized that there were libraries in various programming languages intended to facilitate integration.
-Then, to my surprise and delight, there wasn't a Java library for integration with the project.
+I immediately remembered a YouTube video by Filipe Deschamps that talked about a system that did exactly what I needed.
+Searching for this system, called BrasilAPI, I discovered the number of people contributing to its improvement and realized that there were libraries in various programming languages to facilitate integration.
+To my surprise and delight, there wasn't a Java library for integration with the project.
 Therefore, I had the opportunity to contribute to the project by developing the BrasilAPI-Java library.

 Available in the repository: https://github.com/SavioAndres/BrasilAPI-Java, also accessible from the official BrasilAPI repository.